 “They said, ‘Well, it’s important,’” Mike told me during an interview for my research.

 When Mike went to his daughter’s school to see what was the problem, school officials told him his daughter was being suspended for giving a boy a hug.
 He ended up missing out on some of his hourly wages to deal with the situation.

 “I was like, ‘Nah.
 Not only am I missing out on some hours at work, I’m missing out on some important meetings, and also commitments that I have made, to come up here and talk about suspensions, a five-day suspension for giving somebody a hug,” Mike told me.
 “That’s one of the things that every time they call me, I always raise my voice about that.
 It’s been times where the school has suspended her, and I told the school, 'Well, she can’t stay home with me.
 She doesn’t have nowhere else to go, so she has to stay at the school.’”

-Mike’s dilemma is just one of dozens that I document in my forthcoming book, “Suspended: Punishment, Violence, and the Failure of School Safety,” which is set to be published on Oct.
-19, 2021 by Johns Hopkins University Press.
-The book is part of my ongoing research about how Black families view school punishment and its impact on their daily lives.
+Mike’s dilemma is just one of dozens that I document in my 2021 book, “Suspended: Punishment, Violence, and the Failure of School Safety”.
+The book is part of my ongoing research into how Black families view school punishment and its impact on their daily lives.
 For my book, I interviewed 55 students from urban and suburban school districts throughout Michigan who received school suspensions, and their parents.
 I used fake names to protect their confidentiality.

 As millions of students transition to in-person learning in the 2021-2022 school year, many may be wondering if an increase in school suspensions will follow.
 If suspensions do rise, my research suggests that could result in lost wages and even lost jobs for parents of Black students, who are suspended at substantially higher rates than white students.